syngenta/acai-js/README.md

-`json`              | body of apigateway event parsed as JSON `xml`               | body of apigateway event parsed as XML `body`              | body of apigateway event will be parsed based on context headers `request`           | full request broken down as an object literal
+`json`              | body of apigateway event parsed as JSON `xml`               | body of apigateway event parsed as XML `body`              | body of apigateway event will be parsed based on context headers `context`           | a mutatable context field you can use to pass additional context down to your endpoints, best used with `beforeAll` functions
+`request`           | full request broken down as an object literal

 **Response Properties**